 Nursing takes two years.
 Physical therapy tech?
 Yep, you guessed it, two years.

-All are respectable career choices that come with a great paycheck, without falling into the debt of despair.
+All are respectable career choices that come with a great paycheck, without falling into the same debt as a four-year university degree.

-There are so many options out there to set your child on a successful life path that there’s absolutely no need to classify them the way their schools have done their entire lives.
+There are so many options out there to set your child on a successful life path.
 To get a deeper understand of trade schools and all they can offer your student, we invite you to read this article, “The Thinking Parent’s Guide To Trade School,” to help you help your child make the best possible life decision.

 Has your child brought up the fact they’re thinking of skilled trades professions?
 Do you chuckle to yourself because their experience has been limited to YouTube videos and school electives?
 Well, stop laughing and start encouraging!
 There are some things you can do to make sure the interest they’re showing now will be a fit for their future.